Trademarks are useful tools which allow brands to protect their distinctive names and logos.

-This article will cover class 19 trademark protections.
-Trademark Class 19 protects non-metal building materials and other types of non-metal materials.
+This article will cover Trademark Class 19, which broadly protects various types of non-metal building materials.

 What Is a Trademark?

 Before you can even begin to research the registration process, you might be asking yourself what a trademark actually is.

 A trademark is an image, logo, design, phrase, etc. that helps you create a brand for your company.

 It shows that you are the origin of a given product and sets you apart from your competition.